 Fanya told Caixin that Tan’s claim was not true at the time the theory was first published.

 Attempts to reach Tan Na were unsuccessful.
 Guangfa Futures told Quartz that they don’t have an employee by that name.
-The analyst is no longer talking to the media for safety reasons.

 But Tan Yamin, a reporter at Futures Daily who has talked with Tan Na and has been following Fanya closely, told Quartz that Tan Na is no longer talking to the media for safety reasons.
 Tan the analyst told Tan the reporter that Fanya had tried to identify, track, and harass her back in August after she published her report.